 The reputation of Mera Gaon Mera Desh has been somewhat eclipsed by the iconic status granted to Sholay in popular culture.
 Written by Akhtar Romani, directed with customary flair and care by Raj Khosla, and beautifully shot in Rajasthan by Pratap Sinha, Mera Gaon Mera Desh is a stirring account of revenge and redemption.

-There are three distinctive echoes of Mera Gaon Mera Desh in Sholay: the actors who play the hero and the man who hires him, and the name of the bandit who terrorises the village.
+There are three distinctive echoes of Mera Gaon Mera Desh in Sholay: the actor who plays the hero, the man who hires him, and the name of the bandit who terrorises the village.

 The thief who gets a shot at an image change is played by Dharmendra, who is also one half of the lawless pair that will avenge Baldev Singh (Sanjeev Kumar) in Sholay.
 Dharmendra’s Ajit, like Veeru in Sholay, is a charming ruffian who can flex a smile as dexterously as his muscles.
 Ajit balances the campaign to nab the bandit with romancing the village beauty Anju (Asha Parekh in the 1971 movie).
 In one sequence, Ajit comes disguised as a holy man to get a few minutes alone with Anju.